-In 2019, the URC will continue to strengthen missional discipleship through a "Walking the Way" initiative and will provide a range of resources for local churches to grow more committed in their faith and more able to reach out to help others discover their need for God.
-We are preparing our own Synod Material and the Moderator, Mission and Training Officer and Children and Youth Officer are holding more workshops in various locations in the Synod in the early summer, so that all may attend if they so wish.
+In 2020, the Synod will continue to strengthen missional discipleship through the "Walking the Way" initiative and will provide a range of resources for local churches to grow more committed in their faith and more able to reach out to help others discover their need for God.

-We anticipate that Mission Committee will have a prominent role to play in enthusing congregations and facilitating the provision of resources.
+The Mission Committee will continue to have a prominent role to play in enthusing congregations and facilitating the provision of resources.
 Efforts to reach out to children and young people within the Synod will be pursued and we hope to make progress in building greater awareness of, and commitment to, the World Church as well as promoting justice, peace and the integrity of creation.
-The Faith in Action Group will also be sharing the results from its survey of how local churches are responding to the needs of those with disabilities to access worship.
+Particular issues that the Committee will be considering are the responses to the Faith in Action Group's questionnaire to local churches and also overseeing the work required to become an Eco Synod.
+The Committee will also oversee the work associated with Pilots now being integrated into the denomination's children's and youth work.